 In an effort at saving the world, Successful Student has compiled 17 Online Degrees to Survive the Apocalypse.
-In these uncertain times, with natural disasters, financial uncertainty, terrorist attacks and more, those who can stand in the face of devastation and lead others to safety are modern heroes.
+In these uncertain times, with the Coronavirus (COVID-19), natural disasters, financial instability, terrorist attacks and more, those who can stand in the face of devastation and lead others to safety have an advantage.

-From Firefighters, Emergency Management or Criminal Justice positions, the need for personnel with the know-how to not only survive disasters, but to also manage and/or prevent them, is critical.
-The United Nations Office for Disaster Risk Reduction is working to equip countries with databases to assess disaster risks, in an effort to reduce loss of property and life.
-Ready.gov, a website maintained by the US government, is a good resource for disaster preparedness.
+From Firefighters, Emergency Management or Criminal Justice positions, the need for personnel with the know-how to not only survive disasters, but to also manage and/or prevent them, is crucial.

 With a Bachelor’s degree, Emergency Management Directors have a median income of $67,330.00 per year, according to the Bureau of Labor Statistics, with an employment rate increase of 6% between now and the year 2024.
-Emergency Management Directors work mostly for state or local governments, such as FEMA (Federal Emergency Management Agency).
+Emergency Management Directors work mostly for state or local governments, such as FEMA.
 While others might work with private companies, hospitals, or nonprofit organizations (such as The American Red Cross).

 The programs listed below educate and train students with a passion for these noble professions.
 Professors bring real life experience to the classroom, and the online flexibility keeps classes accessible to students.